 Paul runs the Leather Working Day on our behalf.

 After completing his secondary education at boarding school in Dover, Paul only returned to Kent in 2013.
-Prior to that, he was travelling the world in the Royal Air Force as a Support Helicopter Navigator and Combat, Survival & Rescue Officer, ending his military career as a Wing Commander.
+Prior to that, he was traveling the world in the Royal Air Force as a Support Helicopter Navigator and Combat, Survival & Rescue Officer, ending his military career as a Wing Commander.

 Alecia’s love of nature started when she was a young girl, visiting the local woodlands, spending hours on end building dens and rafts with her sister and friends.When she became a primary school teacher in 2000, she always maintained and enjoyed the outdoor elements of the job – this aspect has increased in importance in recent years, following training in Outdoor Learning and Forest School.